epri-dev/wisund/doc/pibuild.md

 under "Advanced Options", choose "SSH" and enable the SSH Server.
 Next, also under "Advanced Options", "Serial" diable the login shell via serial.
 Optionally, you may also wish to set the locale and expand the filesystem but neither of these are strictly necessary.

 When you have completed these selections, finish and (if prompted) reboot.

-Then edit the file `/boot/config.txt` to add the following line:
+For versions of the Raspbian operating system that are based on images before 2017, edit the file `/boot/config.txt` to add the following line:

     device_tree=

 If there is a line that says either `enable_uart=0` or `enable_uart=1`, either delete the line or comment it out by adding a `#` character to the front of the line.

+Images that are 2017 or newer only need `uart0=on`.

 Now reboot the Pi and copy the `testmode-0.1.1-Linux.sh` file onto the Pi via `ssh` or other means.
 Execute the shell script as root: